https://www.chefspencil.com

 AMARETTO AND LIME WITH SHAVED ICE

-“Hey don’t knock it till you try it”, he said, then told the waitress “Make that 2 of those and cancel one of the beers.”
-John was a nightmare to work for, but outside of work he could be your best friend as he was demonstrating that night.
-The drinks came and I didn’t even bother to argue, it was a beautiful drink, especially after a long night in the kitchen.
+John was a nightmare to work for, but outside the kitchen he could be your best friend—and that night, he proved it.
+When the drinks arrived, I didn’t even bother to argue.
+It was a beautiful drink, especially after a long, exhausting night in the kitchen.

 Amaretto and Lime with Shaved Ice